Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 ## Intro

-A lot of people who are new to Requiem don't know what to do in the early game to gain levels, and even experienced users who want to play Dead is Dead might powergame a bit more before venturing forth.
+A lot of people who are new to Requiem don't know what to do in the early game to gain levels, and even experienced users who want to play Dead is Dead might power-game a bit more before venturing forth.
 Here is a primer to help survive the first 10-15 levels without even entering dangerous combat.

+{: .warning }
+>
-I should warn you that this guide uses more cheese tactics than a mcdonald's uses in a month!
+> This guide uses more cheese tactics than a McDonald's uses in a month!

-Character created must have Lockpicking and Smithing perks to make best use of this guide.
+Character created must have Lock-picking and Smithing perks to make best use of this guide.
 First perks from level ups if not chosen at character create should be allocated into Speechcraft, then optionally Alchemy.
 If you don't plan on taking alchemy, then you can still sell any herbs you forage.

 At all points in the guide players should
 1. Loot every herb you come across